 How much do you pay for cable each month?
-Cable TV is a significant expense for many families, but streaming platforms make it possible to reduce that cost.
+Cable TV is a significant expense for many families, but streaming platforms make it possible for cord-cutters to reduce that cost.

 YouTube TV is one of the leaders in the cable replacement space, and is our top-rated service in our testing of different platforms.
 However, it is a premium service at $72.99 per month, and it may not be the value many people want.
 This review sheds light on if the service is still a good replacement to cable.

 What is YouTube TV?

 YouTube TV is a video streaming service that lets users have a near-cable experience without a contract.
 It’s owned by YouTube, but is a separate service.

 The platform launched to a few cities in mid-2017 and went nationwide in 2019.
-The provider is one of the best replacements to cable because it carries numerous sports channels, local networks, and dozens of entertainment, lifestyle, and news networks.
+The provider is one of the best replacements to cable because it carries numerous sports channels, local networks, and dozens of entertainment, lifestyle, and news channels.

 The service also boasts the best DVR capabilities.
 Unlimited DVR storage is included in the base cost.